-Animal cells are a typical eukaryotic cell with a membrane-bound nucleus with the presence of DNA inside the nucleus.
-They also comprise of other organelles and cellular structures which carry out specific functions necessary for the cell to function properly.
+As stated before, animal cells are eukaryotic cells with a membrane-bound nucleus.
+Furthermore, these cells exhibit the presence of DNA inside the nucleus.
+They also comprise other membrane-bound organelles and cellular structures which carry out specific functions necessary for a cell to function properly.

 Animal Cell Structure

-Centrosome: It is a small organelle found near to the nucleus which has a thick center and radiating tubules.
+It is a small organelle found near the nucleus, which has a thick centre with radiating tubules.
 The centrosomes are where microtubules are produced.

-Lysosome (Cell Vesicles): They are round organelle surrounded by a membrane comprising of digestive enzymes which help in digestion, excretion and in cell renewal process.
+They are round organelles surrounded by a membrane and comprising digestive enzymes which help in digestion, excretion and in the cell renewal process.

-Golgi Body: A flat smooth layered, sac-like organelle which is located near the nucleus and involved in manufacturing, storing, packing and transporting the particles throughout the cell.
+A flat, smooth layered, sac-like organelle which is located near the nucleus and involved in manufacturing, storing, packing and transporting the particles throughout the cell.

-Mitochondrion: They are spherical to rod-shaped organelles with a double membrane.
+They are spherical or rod-shaped organelles with a double membrane.
 They are the powerhouse of a cell as they play an important role in releasing energy.

-Ribosome: They are small organelles made up of RNA-rich cytoplasmic granules and they are the sites of protein synthesis.
+They are small organelles made up of RNA-rich cytoplasmic granules, and they are the sites of protein synthesis.

-Vacuole: A membrane-bound organelles present inside a cell involved in maintaining shape and storing water, food, wastes, etc.
+A membrane-bound organelle present inside a cell involved in maintaining shape and storing water, food, wastes, etc.

-Nucleopore: They are tiny holes present in the nuclear membrane which are involved in the movement of nucleic acids and proteins within the cell.
+They are tiny holes present in the nuclear membrane which are involved in the movement of nucleic acids and proteins across the nuclear membrane.